SPinti-Software/rfcs/0000-template.md

 Discuss prior art, both the good and the bad, in relation to this proposal.
 A few examples of what this can include are:

-- For language, library, cargo, tools, and compiler proposals: Does this feature exist in other programming languages and what experience have their community had?
+- For language proposals: Does this feature exist in other programming languages and what has been the experience of their community?
-- For community proposals: Is this done by some other community and what were their experiences with it?
+- For community proposals: Does this functionality exist in other communities and what has been their experience with it?
 - For other teams: What lessons can we learn from what other communities have done here?
 - Papers: Are there any published papers or great posts that discuss this?
 If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.